brentvollebregt/nitratine.net/_posts/2018-03-10-auto-py-to-exe.md

 ## Looking for the PyPI Version?
 If you are looking for the PyPI version of this repo, go to [auto-py-to-exe-pypi](https://github.com/brentvollebregt/auto-py-to-exe-pypi).
 The original repo has been preserved to keep in line with the provided video but instructions have been provided to use the new method.

-## Something is Wrong?
-There could be a chance that you were using an old version and I have changed something and your cache is now a mess.
-Press Shift+F5 in the chrome app to force reload everything.
-If this doesn't work please [report it](https://github.com/brentvollebregt/auto-py-to-exe/issues) and I will look into it!

 ## Screenshots
 ![Empty interface](https://i.imgur.com/dd0LC2n.png)